citusdata/citus_docs/ref-arch/real-time-analytics.rst

 into Citus but it's also common for this data to first be routed through something like Kafka.
-Doing so makes the system a little more resilient to failures, lets the data be routed to multiple places (such as a warehouse like redshift), and (once data volumes become unmanageable high) makes it a little easier to start pre-aggregating the data before inserting.
+Doing so makes the system a little more resilient to failures, lets the data be routed to multiple places (such as a warehouse like redshift), and (once data volumes become unmanageably high) makes it a little easier to start pre-aggregating the data before inserting.

 In this example, the raw data will use the following schema which isn't very realistic as